obarthel/amiga-smbfs/README.md

 Run >NIL: smbfs user=PCGuest service=//sourcery/all`
 </pre>

-**Note that this is not recommended**, though, because it becomes much harder to tell why the **smbfs** program did not work correctly (as it invariably will at some point).
+**Note that this is not recommended** because it becomes much harder to tell why the **smbfs** program did not work correctly (as it invariably will at some point).
 Any error messages which could help in figuring out what the problem may have been will be lost.

 If you have trouble setting up the **smbfs** program, first make sure that it works correctly without the `Run >NIL:` instructions and have a look at any error messages it may produce.